Gamdha/UserList---MVVM-Navigation-Paging-Koin-Rxjava/README.md

-# RandomUsers
+# UserList

-RandomUsers is a sample Android application with the main goal to cover clean architecture
+UserList is a sample Android application with the main goal to cover clean architecture

 ## Architecture & libraries
 I used the following architecture, patterns and libraries: